|

 take it away from you, but that's very rare).

-It's also possible that an 800 number could also be taken from
+It's possible that an 800 number gotten from an 800 number

-you, but again that's rare.
+you, but that's rare.
 Because the 800 number service

 provider owns the 800 number, not you, it's possible